JBL Xtreme Bass Mode

 Battery Life

-For Bass Enthusiasts
+For Bass Lovers

 For Casual Listeners

-Weighing the Trade-offs
+Weighing the Trade-Offs

 Final Verdict